- Maine small business owners praise the state’s readily available capital, collaborative environment and straightforward regulations.

 “We really make capital available to people starting a business.
 Access to capital is very robust here,” Strojny said.
 “We have some interesting funding resources in the state of Maine.”

-Supportive communities and a collaborative environment
+2. Maine businesses enjoy supportive communities and a collaborative environment.

 The state’s small-town feel also means that customers are more committed to doing business locally.